Skip to content

 When can I buy a BMW i5 from Motorpoint?

 With the i5 due on sale in late 2023, nearly new examples should arrive for sale at Motorpoint around early 2026.
-If you like the look of this battery-powered BMW, you could consider taking out a three-year PCP finance deal on a nearly new BMW 5 Series, then using any equity you've built up at the end of your agreement towards the deposit for your new i5 in 2026.
+If you like the look of this battery-powered BMW but don’t want to pay brand-new prices, you could take out a three-year PCP finance deal on a used BMW 5 Series, then use any equity you've built up at the end of your agreement towards the deposit for an i5 in 2026.